BenchLabs/bench-technology-handbook/software-development-principles.md

 Note: This is _not_ to preclude the possibility of improving the quality of the code around your change as you go, but even those must be in a close relationship with the actual changes.
 If it starts to spin away, it's time for a separate ticket and PR.

 ---

+## Be a code shepherd

+You've completed your code changes, passed all the tests, gotten your pull request approved, merged your code, and hit deploy - mission accomplished, right?
+Not so fast - what's your code doing now, out in the real world?
+Is it working as intended?
+Is it causing any errors?
+Can you see activity in the logs?
+In short - are you aware if your changes were successful and not causing any problems?

+---